najibu-app/najibu-app.github.io/index.md

 **Infrastructure Achievements:**

 - Successfully handling 500+ concurrent users on a single VPS
-- 99.9% uptime over 6 months of operation
+- 99.9% uptime of operation, albeit we are just in closed beta
 - Sub-100ms API response times globally
 - Zero data loss incidents